TritonDataCenter/pkgsrc.smartos.org/install-on-illumos/index.markdown

 					<p></p>
 {% highlight bash %}
 #
-# Copy and paste the lines below to upgrade to the latest 64-bit tools set.
+# Copy and paste the lines below to upgrade to the latest tools bootstrap.
 #
 UPGRADE_TAR="bootstrap-trunk-tools-20220706-upgrade.tar.gz"
 UPGRADE_SHA="6779b158a17600172585406e67adaeb1a147e045"